Quick Answer

 Brampton building permits cost a $165 base fee plus $13.05 per square metre of new floor area, with processing in 10–15 business days.
 Applications go through BramptonBuilds.
 Typical residential addition permits total $1,300–$2,500; second-unit registration $977.

 Brampton's building permit system runs through the City of Brampton Building Division and the BramptonBuilds online portal.
-Brampton's permit fees are among the lowest in the GTA, roughly 20–30% below Toronto, and the City operates one of the larger volume offices, processing 8,000+ permits per year.
-Processing timelines for residential additions average 10–15 business days, with some seasonal variation.
+Brampton's permit fees run roughly 20–30% below Toronto, and the City processes 8,500+ permits per year.
+Processing timelines for residential additions average 10–15 business days, with seasonal variation from May through September.
 This guide covers Brampton-specific fees, the application process, common deficiencies, and exempt work.
+All fees and timelines reflect the City of Brampton Building Permit Fee Schedule (By-law 42-2026) as published.

-All fees and timelines reflect the City of Brampton Building Permit Fee Schedule (By-law 158-2024) as published.
 Konstruction Group has handled 200+ Brampton permits over the past decade, mostly additions and second-unit registrations.

 Brampton Building Permit Fees 2026